cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      SAGE-Samples-in-Chap04.sage

 pse\ .............
-This directory and its subdirectory pseca\ are
+This directory and its sub-directory pseca\
-                   used to store (asymmetric) keys and
-                   certificates that have been generated.
+                   are used to store (asymmetric) keys and certificates that have been generated.

 pse\[SideChannelAttack][Bob][RSA-512][1152179494][PIN=1234].pse